Top Things to Do in Whistler This Winter

 Relax at the Scandinave Spa

 After a day of adventure, recharge with thermal baths, saunas, and guided relaxation sessions surrounded by cedar and spruce.
-Scandinave Spa is a top pick for couples and solo travelers seeking peaceful recovery.
+Scandinave Spa is a top pick for couples and solo travelers to add peaceful recovery to their trip.
+As part of a wellness retreat, this experience is built for people who value intentional recovery, a nervous system reset, and connection to nature as part of their travel

 Learn more: Scandinave Spa.